CSE136Team7/HW3/README.md

 -list bookmarks in a specific folder

 To Do list:
--implement "all" button
 -export and import?
 -implement sorting
--set up a home button (when click on logo)  Constance -error in login and signup on the page      Constance -star
 -password reset/forgot password
+-all button
+-add and remove a bookmark in a folder